-Today, there is a wider range of home financing options, including working with a mortgage broker vs lender.
-Let’s discuss the differences between a mortgage broker vs lender to help you determine which of the two is the best fit for you.
+Today, there is a wider range of home financing options, including working with a mortgage broker versus a lender.
+Let’s discuss the differences between a mortgage broker versus a lender to help you determine which of the two is the better fit for you.
 To clarify, we will be discussing direct mortgage lenders, described in greater detail below.

 What is a Direct Mortgage Lender?

 A direct mortgage lender is exactly what it sounds like – direct.
-Instead of going through a middle-man to find the right lender, and service your loan, a direct lender will do everything in-house.
+Instead of going through a middleman to find the right lender and service your loan, a direct lender does everything in-house.
 From examining your credit to handing over the final check, a direct lender is your one-stop-shop for everything involving home loans.

 Mortgage Broker vs. Direct Lender